 What is an electrocardiogram?

-An electrocardiogram (ECG) is one of the simplest and fastest tests used to evaluate the heart.
+An electrocardiogram (ECG or EKG) is one of the simplest and fastest tests used to evaluate the heart.
 Electrodes (small, plastic patches that stick to the skin) are placed at certain spots on the chest, arms, and legs.
 The electrodes are connected to an ECG machine by lead wires.
 The electrical activity of the heart is then measured, interpreted, and printed out.
 No electricity is sent into the body.

 Natural electrical impulses coordinate contractions of the different parts of the heart to keep blood flowing the way it should.
-An ECG records these impulses to show how fast the heart is beating, the rhythm of the heart beats (steady or irregular), and the strength and timing of the electrical impulses as they move through the different parts of the heart.
+An ECG records these impulses to show how fast the heart is beating, the rhythm of the heart beats (steady or irregular), and the timing of the electrical impulses as they move through the different parts of the heart.
 Changes in an ECG can be a sign of many heart-related conditions.

 Why might I need an electrocardiogram?